The following sections detail different aspects of render targets, useful when developing XNA Framework games.

-Before XNA Game Studio 3.0, the persistence of render targets depended on the target platform.
-You can specify the persistence behavior now by using RenderTargetUsage in the constructor.
+Prior to XNA Game Studio 2.0, the persistence of render targets depended on the target platform.
+Now, the persistence behavior can be specified, using RenderTargetUsage, in the constructor.
 For example, the following line of code constructs a render target object that is never cleared when set.

 |Persistence behavior for the related depth-stencil buffer matches that of the render target.|

 discardTarget= new RenderTarget2D(GraphicsDevice, 200, 200, 1, SurfaceFormat.Color, RenderTargetUsage.PreserveContents);